The general position avoidance game and hardness of general position games: Both games are PSPACE-complete

 From now on, notice that players A and B cannot select two non-adjacent vertices $v_i$ and $v_j$ of $H$, since $v_i-u-v_j$ is a shortest path.
 Also, during the $\gp$-avoidance game, they cannot select a vertex $f_i\in F_i$ and a vertex $f_j\in F_j$ such that $v_i$ and $v_j$ are non-adjacent, since $f_i-v_i-u-v_j-f_j$ is a shortest path.
 They cannot select two vertices $v_i$ and $f_j\in F_j$ such that $v_i$ and $v_j$ are non-adjacent, since $v_i-u-v_j-f_j$ is a shortest path.
 Moreover, the players cannot select two vertices $v_i$ and $f_i\in F_i$, since $u-v_i-f_i$ is a shortest path.

-Finally, if a vertex of $F_i$ was already selected by one of the players and player A selects a second vertex of $F_i$, then player B can select a third vertex of $F_i$, forcing player A to select a vertex outside $F_i$ in the next move.
-The same if player B selects a second vertex of $F_i$.
-For example, if $a_i$ was already selected and player A chooses vertex $b_i$, player B can select the vertex $d_i$.
-Recall that $F_i$ induces the cycle $C_5$ and then, for every two vertices of $F_i$, there is a third such that the three vertices form a general position set.
-In words, playing twice in the same set $F_i$ will not change the outcome of the game.
+Finally, if exactly one vertex of $F_i$ was already selected by one of the players and player A selects a second vertex of $F_i$, then player B can select a third vertex of $F_i$, forcing player A to select a vertex outside $F_i$ in the next move.
+This is because $F_i$ induces the cycle $C_5$ and all maximal general position sets of $C_n$ with $n\geq 5$ are of order 3.
+The same occurs if player B selects a second vertex of $F_i$.
+For example, if $p_i$ was already selected and player A chooses vertex $q_i$, player B can select the vertex $s_i$.
+In other words, playing twice in the same set $F_i$ will not change the outcome of the game.

-Let $C$ be the vertex subset obtained from the selected vertices after the game by the following: for every played vertex $v_i$ of $H$, put $v_i$ on $C$ and, for every played vertex $f_i\in F_i$, put $v_i$ on $C$.
-From the above, we have that $C$ is a clique of $H$.
+Let $C$ be the vertex subset obtained from the selected vertices after the $\gp$-avoidance game by the following: for every played vertex $v_i$ of $H$, put $v_i$ on $C$ and, for every played vertex $f_i\in F_i$, put $v_i$ on $C$.
+From the above, we have that $C$ is a clique of $H$ and we may assume that the players only select vertices from $H$ after the first move (on $u$), since playing on the sets $F_i$'s is essentially the same as playing on the corresponding vertices of $H$ (recall that playing twice in the same set $F_i$ will not change the outcome of the game).

 Thus, if the second player of the \textit{mis\`ere} clique-forming game on $H$ has a winning strategy, player A has a winning strategy in the $\gp$-avoidance game on $G$, since player A will be the second to play on $H$ (recall that $u$ was the first chosen vertex).
 Moreover, if the first player of the \textit{mis\`ere} clique-forming game on $H$ has a winning strategy, player B has a winning strategy in the $\gp$-avoidance game on $G$, since player B will be the first to play on $H$.